Color Blindness - Topic Overview

 What is color blindness?

 Color blindness means that you have trouble seeing red, green, or blue or a mix of these colors.
 It's rare that a person sees no color at all.

-Color blindness is also called
+Color blindness is also called a color vision problem.

 A color vision problem can change your life.
 It may make it harder to learn and read, and you may not be able to have certain careers.
 But children and adults with color vision problems can learn to make up for their problems seeing color.

 What causes color blindness?

 A color vision problem isn't always inherited.
 In some cases, a person can have an acquired color vision problem.
 This can be caused by:

 What are the symptoms?